BrodieRobertson/Blackjack/README.md

 # Blackjack Changelog
+GUI Alpha 1.4.0
+<br>Note:
+I'm really happy to see this project finally leaving it's alpha, for the next update I plan too address features 2, 3, 4, and 5, I may commit an intemediary update but my next major update will be after those features are done, it shouldn't take me too long to do so.
+On a side note I just learnt that you don't have to use Git as a web based service, I know it seems obvious once you know about it so by the next release I hope to also work out how to use TortoiseGit.

+Change Log:
+1. Commenting completed for all of the code.
+2. The entire GUI has been refactored into an Event-Driven format.
+3. The hands of every person are displayed with a basic graphical representation.
+4. Every element of a person's panel which can change will be updated throughout the game.
+5. Added a window at the end of the game prompting the user for what they want to do next.
+6. Moved the player's hand scores labels and scores into arrays.

+Future Features:
+1. GUI elements for every component of the game, for the cards and deck they will be drawn on screen.
+2. Updated elements for components that are already displayed.
+3. Tool tips everywhere that makes sense.
+4. Allow the user to use Enter and Esc in place of pressing Confirm/Yes Clear/No.
+5. Complete the about window which will show the game version and people who worked on the game.
+6. Print the log to file when the game is over.
+7. Decide how many decks should be used based on the number of players.
+8. Slow down the game to allow for the user to understand what is happening without reading the log.
+9. Complete the statistics window which will show tthe currrent money of each player, how much they've wagered and a bunch of other things.
+10. Dynamically generate CPU characters initial bets, insurance, and round descisions.

 GUI Alpha 1.3.0
 Change Log:
 1. A few windows which had to be modal before have now become modeless.